kevinweber/wbounce/readme.txt

 * Alternatively display popup on enter or after a certain time period
 * Set custom content via backend
 * Shortcodes are supported
-* Determine sensitivity, cookie expiration, hesitation, and more.
+* Determine sensitivity, cookie expiration, hesitation, and more
 * Add custom CSS
 * Set default status: Define if wBounce should be fired on posts and/or pages by default.
 You can override the default setting on every post and page individually.